-After ratification of a record, a certificate will be issued and send to riders' FMN.
+After the ratification of a record, a certificate will be issued and sent to the riders' FMN.

-1.31 PUBLICATION OF RESULTS AND ADVERTISING
+1.28.
+PUBLICATION OF RESULTS AND ADVERTISING

 If a record is still in the process of being ratified, any advertising concerning the results of the attempt must clearly state, in sufficiently legible characters: